Conformal blocks from vertex algebras and their connections on $\overline{\mathcal{M}}_{g,n}$

 \subsubsection{Acknowledgements}

 The authors thank James Lepowsky and Yi-Zhi Huang for graciously and endlessly answering questions about vertex algebras, and David Ben-Zvi for a helpful discussion and email correspondence.
-We thank Bin Gui for pointing out a mischaracterization of Heisenberg algebras in an earlier version.
+We thank Bin Gui for pointing out a mischaracterization of Heisenberg algebras in an earlier version, and Andr\'e Henriques for valuable comments.
 We are indebted to the treatment of coinvariants of vertex algebras in \cite{bzf}, and of coinvariants of affine Lie algebras in \cite{bk}.
 We thank the referee for a careful reading of the paper and for pointing out some corrections.
 AG was supported by NSF DMS-1201268.